-CDBG Project Funds between 1996 and 2000 Program Years:
+CDBG Project Funds between 1996 and 2001 Program Years:

-- Four single-family lots purchased by Habitat for Humanity for construction of four homes for Low Income families. - Homeless Day Center had 48,374 guest visits to the Center since its opening March 1997 through August 31, 2001.
-The U.S. Department of Housing and Urban Development (HUD) selected the Homeless Day Center project as a Best Practices "Local Award" winner in August 2000. - Grand Junction Housing Authority purchased the Lincoln Apartments (12 units) located at 1303 North 15th Street on August 12, 1998 to house low/moderate income families. - The Marillac Clinic tripled their space to 8,100 square feet after completing renovation of their new medical facility located at 2333 North Sixth Street allowing them to serve nearly 3,000 people (67% of them City residents) in 2000. - South Avenue reconstruction project located in a low/moderate income neighborhood in downtown Grand Junction was constructed in the spring of 1999. - Transitional Living Center for Colorado West Mental Health patients provided housing and support to 15 young adults. - The Salvation Army Hope House shelter (transitional housing) for women and children located at 915 Grand Avenue served 125 women and children between March 1999 and August 1999 and 115 women and children between January and August 2000. - Rehabilitation of four group homes owned and operated by Mesa Development Services.
-Sidewalk and drainage improvements to the South side of Elm Avenue between 15th Street and 25th Street. - The Riverside Neighborhood Drainage Improvements project began construction in the Summer of 2001 and completed in the summer of 2001.
+• Homeless Day Center had 48,374 guest visits to the Center since its opening March 1997 through August 31, 2001.
+The U.S. Department of Housing and Urban Development (HUD) selected the Homeless Day Center project as a Best Practices "Local Award" winner in August 2000.

+• Grand Junction Housing Authority purchased the Lincoln Apartments (12 units) located at 1303 North 15th Street on August 12, 1998 to house low/moderate income families.

+• The Marillac Clinic tripled their space to 8,100 square feet after completing renovation of their new medical facility located at 2333 North Sixth Street allowing them to serve nearly 3,000 people (67% of them City residents) in 2000.

+• South Avenue reconstruction project located in a low/moderate income neighborhood in downtown Grand Junction was constructed in the spring of 1999.

+Transitional Living Center for Colorado West Mental Health patients provided housing and support to 15 young adults at 810 and 818 North 5th Street.

+• The Salvation Army Hope House shelter (transitional housing) for women and children located at 915 Grand Avenue serves battered women and children.

+Rehabilitation of four group homes owned and operated by Mesa Development Services.

+Pedestrian (sidewalk) and drainage improvements to the South side of Elm Avenue between 15th Street and 25th Street constructed during the Winter of 2000.

+• The Riverside Neighborhood Drainage Improvements project constructed in the summer of 2001.

-• In December of 2000, Catholic Outreach purchased the homeless day center building.
+• In December of 2000, Catholic Outreach purchased the homeless day center building at 302 Pitkin Avenue.